-30.5.2 General Utilities - Standards Non- compliance Status 30.5.2.1 Setback from internal boundaries and road boundaries Where the utility is a building, it must be set back in accordance with the internal and road boundary setbacks for accessory buildings in the zone in which it is located.
+30.5.2 General Utilities - Standards Non- compliance Status 30.5.2.1 Setback from internal boundaries and road boundaries D Where the utility is a building, it must be set back in accordance with the internal and road boundary setbacks for accessory buildings in the zone in which it is located.
 This rule does not apply to: a. poles, antennas, and associated cabinets (cabinets up to 10m2 in area and 3m in height, exclusive of any plinth or other foundation), for telecommunication and radio communication; b. lines and support structures for telecommunications.
-D 30.5.2.2 Buildings associated with a Utility in Outstanding Natural Landscapes (ONL) and Outstanding Natural Features (ONF) Any building within an ONL or ONF must be less than 10m2 in area and less than 3m in height.
-This rule does not apply to: a. masts or poles for navigation or meteorology; D
+30.5.2.2 Buildings associated with a utility in Outstanding Natural Landscapes (ONL) and Outstanding Natural Features (ONF) D Any building within an ONL or ONF must be less than 10m 2 in area and less than 3m in height.

-30.5.2 General Utilities - Standards Non- compliance Status b. poles, antennas, and associated cabinets (cabinets up to 10m2 in area and 3m in height, exclusive of any plinth or other foundation), for telecommunication and radio communication; c. lines and support structures.
-30.5.2.3 Height All buildings or structures must comply with the relevant maximum height provisions for buildings of the zone they are located in.
 This rule does not apply to: a. masts or poles for navigation or meteorology; b. poles, antennas, and associated cabinets (cabinets up to 10m2 in area and 3m in height, exclusive of any plinth or other foundation), for telecommunication and radio communication; c. lines and support structures.
-D
+30.5.2.3 Height D All buildings or structures must comply with the relevant maximum height provisions for buildings of the zone they are located in.
+This rule does not applyto: a. masts or poles for navigation or meteorology; b. poles, antennas, and associated cabinets (cabinets up to 10m2 in area and 3m in height, exclusive of any plinth or other foundation), for telecommunication and radio communication; c. lines and support structures.

-30.5.3 National Grid Activities Non- compliance Status 30.5.3.1 Minor Upgrading Р 30.5.3.2 Buildings, structures and activities that are not National Grid sensitive activities within the National Grid Corridor Subject to compliance with Rules 30.5.4.1 and 30.5.4.2.
-P 30.5.3.3 Earthworks within the National Grid Yard Subject to compliance with Rule 30.5.4.2 P 30.5.3.4 Buildings, structures and National Grid sensitive activities in the vicinity of the Frankton Substation Any building, structure or National Grid sensitive activity within 45m of the designated boundary of Transpower New Zealand Limited's Frankton Substation.
-Control is reserved to: a. the extent to which the design and layout (including underground cables, services and fencing) avoids adverse effects on the ongoing operation, maintenance upgrading and development of the substation; b. the risk of electrical hazards affecting public or individual safety, and the risk of property damage; and C
+30.5.3 National Grid Activities Non- compliance Status 30.5.3.1 Minor upgrading Р 30.5.3.2 Buildings, structures and activities that are not National Grid sensitive Subject to compliance with Rules 30.5.4.1 and 30.5.4.2. ve activities within the National Gri d Corridor Р Rule 30.5.3.2 and relief sought Appellant Court Number Consequentially Affected Provisions Amend Rule 30.5.3.2: Buildings, structures and activities that are not National Grid Sensitive Aactivities within the National Grid Yard Corridor Transpower New Zealand Limited ENV-2018-CHC-114 (as per further particulars received) 30.5.3.3 Earthworks within the National grid yard Subject to compliance with Rule 30.5.4.2 Р 30.5.3.4 Buildings, structures and National Grid sensitive activities in the vicin Any building, structure or National Grid sensitive activity within 45m of Substation.
+Control is reserved to: a. the extent to which the design and layout (including undergrous operation, maintenance upgrading and development of the sul b. the risk of electrical hazards affecting public or individual safety, a c. measures proposed to avoid or mitigate potential adverse effects the designated boundary of Transpo nd cables, services and fencing) avoibstation; and the risk of property damage; and ids adverse effects on the on-going C Rule 30.5.3.2 and relief sought Appellant Court Number Consequentially Affected Provisions Amend Rule 30.5.3.4: Buildings, structures and National Grid Seensitive Aectivities in the vicinity of the Frankton Substation Any building, structure, hazardous facility or National Grid Seensitive Aectivity within 45m of the designated boundary of Transpower New Zealand Limited's Frankton Substation.
+Control is reserved to: a. the extent to which the design and layout (including underground cables, services and fencing) avoids adverse effects on the on-going operation, maintenance upgrading and development of the substation; b. the risk of electrical hazards affecting public or individual safety, and the risk of property damage; and Transpower New Zealand Limited ENV-2018-CHC-114 (as per further particulars received)